-Academic Community Engagement promotes the application of course content within the community setting through partnerships with
+Academic Community Engagement promotes the application of course content within the community setting through partnerships with the

 Academic Community Engagement (ACE) is a teaching method that combines community engagement with academic instruction.
 Within this teaching method, we apply the Carnegie Foundation definition of community engagement:

-Community engagement describes
+Community engagement describes the

 The purpose of community engagement is the partnership of college and university knowledge and resources with those of the public and private sectors to enrich scholarship, research, and creative activity; enhance curriculum, teaching, and learning; prepare educated, engaged citizens; strengthen democratic values and civic responsibility; address critical societal issues; and contribute to the public good.